awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 ## Creating external tables for data managed in Apache Hudi<a name="c-spectrum-column-mapping-hudi"></a>

 To query data in Apache Hudi Copy On Write \(CoW\) format, you can use Amazon Redshift Spectrum external tables\.
 A Hudi Copy On Write table is a collection of Apache Parquet files stored in Amazon S3\.
-You can read Copy On Write \(CoW\) tables in Apache Hudi versions 0\.5\.2, 0\.6\.0, and 0\.7\.0\.
-For more information, see [Copy On Write Table](https://hudi.apache.org/docs/concepts.html#copy-on-write-table) in the open source Apache Hudi documentation\.
+You can read Copy On Write \(CoW\) tables in Apache Hudi versions 0\.5\.2, 0\.6\.0, 0\.7\.0, 0\.8\.0, 0\.9\.0, and 0\.10\.0 that are created and modified with insert, delete, and upsert write operations\.
+For example, bootstrap tables are not supported\.
+For more information, see [Copy On Write Table](https://hudi.apache.org/docs/next/table_types#copy-on-write-table)  in the open source Apache Hudi documentation\.

 When you create an external table that references data in Hudi CoW format, you map each column in the external table to a column in the Hudi data\.
 Mapping is done by column\.